AI-Maker-Space/Interactive-Dev-Environment-for-LLM-Development/README.md

 Copy the key and save it for later use.
 We will use this key several times in deploying projects.
 Please do not lose this key or you will need to generate a new one

 ![image](https://github.com/AI-Maker-Space/LLMOps-Dev-101/assets/37101144/cfaec5fa-5380-4aca-a6ae-6c14c8db6789)

+We recommend your run through our [OpenAI Notebook](https://colab.research.google.com/drive/16Y67VozkGVErtrF3WQArpM52AOk5pBGu?usp=sharing#scrollTo=3qCKaH6vD-jZ) to learn how to utilize the OpenAI API.
 </details>

 <details>